Mishkat06/simple-api-fetcher/README.md

    - Enter a name and press Enter.

 3. **View Output**:
-   - If successful, the program will display formatted Pokémon details.
-For example:
+   - If successful, the program will display formatted Pokémon data:
      ```
      Enter a Pokémon name (e.g., Pikachu): Pikachu